-In 2007, Nokia was the leading manufacturer of mobile phone devices, its annual revenue was $75.83 B, and its market share was 49.4%.
-When in 2008, Steve Jobs walked onto a stage and pulled an iPhone out of his pocket, Nokia’s market share plummeted.
-The era of new smartphones demands leading the processes and employees […]
+In 2007, Nokia was the leading manufacturer of mobile phone devices; its annual revenue was $75.83 billion, and its market share was 49.4%.
+But in 2008, when Steve Jobs walked onto a stage and pulled an iPhone out of his pocket, Nokia’s market share plummeted.
+The era of smartphones requires managers to lead processes and […]

 Planning for the problems facing your business is not just about what might happen, but when it will happen, and what you will do about it before, during, and after these problems appear.
 This statement will serve you best if it gets you to change the way you look at the world and change the […]

 The pandemic has changed the business landscape as we know it.
 Perhaps one of the biggest lessons it has taught us is how to manage during a crisis.
 During these past 12 to 14 months, we have seen some organizations succeed, as they were able to pivot their business models and mitigate internal risk, while […]

 It’s not hard to imagine how challenging things were for those that didn’t have a plan in place.
 Either way, HR had a lot of evolving and problem-solving to do.
 I recently spoke to one HR individual whose organization actually had a specific pandemic crisis plan in place.